Exact Bias of Linear TRNG Correctors -- Spectral Approach

-We begin with a general result characterizing outputs of linear correctors regardless of input distribution.
-The result extends beyond our model to other frameworks (Markov, hidden-Markov models) and holds for general matrices, even singular (i.e., with rank deficiency) ones.
+We begin with a general result that characterizes the outputs of linear correctors regardless of the input distribution.
+Our result extends beyond our model to other frameworks (Markov, hidden-Markov models) and holds for general matrices, including singular (i.e., with rank deficiency) matrices.

-\begin{theorem} The probability of any output $y = Gx$ of the distribution $Y=G \cdot X$ is equal to
+\begin{theorem} The probability of any output $y = Gx$ of the distribution $Y=G X$ is equal to